john-git-uk/topology1/topology1_journal.md

 ~~~

 ## VPN - IPSec - PSK with OSPF
 IPSec is a secure VPN technology.
 It doesn't support multicast unless I combine with GRE.
 Multicast is not essential for OSPF as I can manually specify the neighbour.
 I made sure to use the interface Tunnel0 as it simplifies the config.
 It is essential to have the same policy at either end.
 Advertising the endpoints WAN port over the VPN using OSPF will cause flapping or errors.
 I use static routes to ensure the WAN ports preferred route remains outside VPN.
-The WAN port over VPN routes are still available in the OSPF process, but I see no reason they would be used instead of a static route with default ad.
+The WAN port over VPN routes are still available in the OSPF process, but I see no reason they would be used instead of a static route with default ad. esp-gcm 256 is a modern cipher that is less resource intensive than some other ciphers.
-#### R1 Config
+#### r1 Config
 ~~~
 crypto isakmp policy 10
 en aes 256